KSB21ST/MINI-ARC/README.md

 # Mini-ARC
-Subin Kim, Prin Phunyaphibarn, Donghyun Ahn, Sundong Kim Neuro Causal and Symbolic AI Workshop @ the 36th Neural Information Processing Systems (NeurIPS) Conference
+Subin Kim, Prin Phunyaphibarn, Donghyun Ahn, Sundong Kim

+Published in Neuro Causal and Symbolic AI Workshop @ the 36th Neural Information Processing Systems (NeurIPS) Conference

 A link to our paper can be found below:
 [Playgrounds for Abstraction and Reasoning](https://openreview.net/forum?id=F4RNpByoqP),